0x404/conventional-commit-classification/README.md

 ## 📢 News:

-- **[2024-11-17]** We have released two new conventional commit classifier models, now available on Hugging Face:
+- **[2024-11-17]** We have released two new conventional commit classifier models, now available on the Hugging Face hub:
     - [Qwen2.5-Coder-1.5B-ccs](https://huggingface.co/0x404/Qwen2.5-Coder-1.5B-ccs): Based on [Qwen2.5-Coder-1.5B](https://github.com/QwenLM/Qwen2.5-Coder), trained on the exact same [dataset](https://huggingface.co/datasets/0x404/ccs_dataset).
 It achieves results comparable to the best results in our paper, while being only about one-fourth the size of the best-performing model in the paper!
     - [Qwen2.5-Coder-7B-ccs](https://huggingface.co/0x404/Qwen2.5-Coder-7B-ccs): Built on [Qwen2.5-Coder-7B](https://github.com/QwenLM/Qwen2.5-Coder), trained on the exact same [dataset](https://huggingface.co/datasets/0x404/ccs_dataset).
 While having roughly the same number of parameters as the best-performing model in our paper, it shows significant improvements, with accuracy and F1 scores exceeding the best results in the paper by more than 5%!
     - These two models were trained with a **full parameter setup** using a **4,000 token context length**, allowing them to handle longer contexts and improving their ability to process long diffs.